meeb/django-distill/README.md

 `STATIC_ROOT` are copied over.
 Existing files with the same name are replaced in the target directory and orphan files are deleted.

-`distill-local` supports the following optional argument:
+`distill-local` supports the following optional arguments:

 `--collectstatic`: Automatically run `collectstatic` on your site before rendering, this is just a shortcut to save you typing an extra command.

+`--quiet`: Disable all output other than asking confirmation questions.

+`--force`: Assume 'yes' to all confirmation questions.

 # The `distill-publish` command